Kerry LaPlante

-Kerry L. LaPlante is an American pharmacist, academic and researcher.
-She is a Professor of Pharmacy and the Chair of the Department of Pharmacy Practice at the University of Rhode Island, an Adjunct Professor of Medicine at Brown University, an Infectious Diseases Pharmacotherapy Specialist, and the Director of the Rhode Island Infectious Diseases Fellowship and Research Programs at the Veterans Affairs Medical Center in Providence, Rhode Island.
+Kerry L. LaPlante is an American pharmacist, academic leader, and internationally recognized researcher in infectious diseases and antimicrobial resistance.
+She currently serves as Dean of the University of Rhode Island College of Pharmacy.
+She is a Professor of Pharmacy and former department Chair of the Department of Pharmacy Practice at the University of Rhode Island, an adjunct professor of medicine at Brown University, an Infectious Diseases Pharmacotherapy Specialist, and the Director of the Rhode Island Infectious Diseases Fellowship and Research Programs at the Veterans Affairs Medical Center in Providence, Rhode Island.

-LaPlante has authored more than 100 publications.
+LaPlante has authored more than 150 publications.
 She has worked on treatment, prevention, outcomes, virulence inhibition, and decolonization of multiple drug resistant bacteria.
 She has also explored pharmacodynamic dosing indexes of antimicrobial therapy and the role of drug therapy on bacterial virulence factors such as toxin and biofilm formation.
 Her clinical research primarily focuses on the implementation of antimicrobial stewardship programs across the Veterans Health Administration.

 LaPlante is a Fellow of the American College of Clinical Pharmacy (FCCP), the Infectious Diseases Society of America and the Past President of the Society of Infectious Diseases Pharmacists (SIDP).

 Education

-LaPlante studied at Canisius College and received her Bachelor’s degree in Biology in 1996.
-She then enrolled at Wayne State University and completed her Bachelor’s degree in Pharmaceutical Sciences in 2000, her Doctor of Pharmacy degree in 2002, and post-doctoral fellowship in infectious diseases pharmacotherapy at the Anti-infective Research Laboratory in 2004.
+LaPlante studied at Canisius University and received her Bachelor's degree in biology in 1996.
+She then enrolled at Wayne State University and completed her Bachelor's degree in pharmaceutical sciences in 2000, her Doctor of Pharmacy degree in 2002, and post-doctoral fellowship in infectious diseases pharmacotherapy at the Anti-infective Research Laboratory in 2004.

 Career

-Following her Bachelor’s studies, LaPlante held a brief appointment as an Instructor at Canisius College before joining Wayne State University in 2002 as a Clinical Instructor and Research Associate.
+Following her Bachelor's studies, LaPlante held a brief appointment as an Instructor at Canisius College before joining Wayne State University in 2002 as a Clinical Instructor and Research Associate.
 In 2004, she joined University of Rhode Island and served there as Assistant Professor of Pharmacy till 2010.
 From 2010 to 2015, she was appointed as Associate Professor with Tenure at University of Rhode Island, and as Adjunct Clinical Associate Professor of Medicine at Brown University.
 She then became Adjunct Professor of Medicine at Brown University, and Professor with Tenure at University of Rhode Island.

 LaPlante is a Director of Center for Antimicrobial Resistance and Therapeutic Discovery, the Infectious Diseases Research Program, and Infectious Diseases Pharmacotherapy Specialist at the Providence VA Medical Center.
 She also served as Co-Director of Veterans Affairs Advanced Fellowship in Health Services Research and Development (HSR&D), and Chair of Department of Pharmacy Practice at University of Rhode Island.

 Research

-LaPlante’s research primarily focuses on the treatment, prevention, outcomes, virulence inhibition, of drug resistant bacteria.
+LaPlante's research primarily focuses on the treatment, prevention, outcomes, virulence inhibition, of drug resistant bacteria.
 She also explores pharmacodynamic dosing indexes of antimicrobial therapy, and role of drug therapy on bacterial virulence factors such as toxin and biofilm formation.
 In her laboratory, LaPlante particularly studies biofilms in context of clinical infections, and focuses on the prevention and treatment of biofilm-associated infections in Staphylococcus, Enterococcus and Pseudomonas.